 - a.
 A member shall not vote upon a matter if the member is disqualified from voting on that matter due to a conflict of interest.
 Nor shall any member vote on a quasi-judicial matter if the member is biased regarding that matter. - b.
-A member shall openly state an abstention due to a conflict of interest or bias. - c.
+A member shall openly state an abstention due to a conflict of interest or bias.
+A member shall only abstain when there is an actual (or reasonably perceived) financial conflict of interest or bias, and the member is prohibited from voting on the item. - c.
 A member who is abstaining due to a financial conflict of interest shall publicly identify the financial interest in detail sufficient to be understood by the public, except that disclosure of the exact street address of a residence is not required. - d.
-As to any other conflict of interest, the member's determination may be accompanied by an oral or written disclosure of the conflict of interest. - e.
+Under SB 1439, an officer who is abstaining (Government Code, § 84308, the "Levine Act") shall disclose that fact on the record of the proceeding.
+Under SB 1439, an officer of an agency shall not make, participate in making, or in any way attempt to use the officer's official position to influence the decision in a proceeding involving a license, permit, or other entitlement for use pending before the agency if the officer has willfully or knowingly received a contribution in an amount of more than two hundred fifty dollars (\$250) within the preceding 12 months from a party or a party's agent, or from any participant or a participant's agent if the officer knows or has reason to know that the participant has a financial interest in the decision. - e.
+As to any other conflict of interest, the member's determination may be accompanied by an oral or written disclosure of the conflict of interest.

+f.
 A member who is disqualified by a conflict of interest in any matter shall not remain on the dais during the discussion and shall not vote on that matter.
 However, the member may remain on the dais for Consent Calendar items if the member states the abstention from the vote due to the described conflict of interest before the Consent Calendar is voted on in one motion.